 Don’t lie.
-We’ve all had a thing for Mr. Darcy at some point, whether the indubitable man was played by Matthew MacFadyen, or (sigh) Colin Firth.
+We’ve all had a thing for Mr. Darcy in Jane Austen’s Pride and Prejudice at some point, whether the indubitable man was played by Matthew MacFadyen, or (sigh) Colin Firth.

 July 18th marks the 200th anniversary of the Jane’s Austen’s death.
 Arguably one of Britain’s most famous writers, Austen earned her place as one of the most widely-read authors in English literature.